linode/docs/docs/products/storage/object-storage/guides/find-canonical-id/index.md

 ## S3cmd

-The S3cmd utility can be used to retrive the canonical ID by running the `info` command below, replacing *[bucket-label]* with the label of the bucket.
+The S3cmd utility can be used to retrieve the canonical ID by running the `info` command below, replacing *[bucket-label]* with the label of the bucket.

     s3cmd info s3://[bucket-label]